 If that’s not enough, they’re also fully guaranteed for 5 years, a guarantee on the blinds and the units which matches that of a standard high performance double-glazed unit.

 As well as their industry leading guarantee, integrated blinds from KJM Group, feature a number of other innovations.

 This includes simple yet highly functional operation.
 They’re designed so that the blinds move up and down using high strength magnets and guide rails.
 They lower raise and tilt using this single operation.

 The blinds also raise or lower twice the distance of the magnets, using a sophisticate gearing system.
 And because they’re operated by magnets, the hermetic seal is also guaranteed.

 The system also employs minimal resistance in operation.
 This reduces strain on the gearing guaranteeing through-life performance.

 Blinds are also colour matched to your windows and décor.
 Stand colours are Silver, Brown, Cream, Dark Brown, Rose Gold, White, Grey, and Gold plus a dual colour option with white inside and anthracite grey outside.
-We can also offer any RAL colour on special order.

 How much do integral blinds cost?

 The price you’ll pay for your integral blinds is down to a number of different factors.
 The specification of your high performance energy efficient insulated glazed units is one.
 The more energy efficient the higher the price, although it’s worth remembering that this initial outlay will pay for itself over product lifetime in saved energy bills.

 The real benefit, however, is once you have them, they’re guaranteed for 5 years and with proper use, will last for the lifetime of your windows.